davidhyongae2/web_scrape-1/README.md

 A) Tackle point 2 from  https://www.nbwa.org/resources/industry-fast-facts <br>
 Run this script to output the context into output.csv <br>

-B) Location and distribution of highest shares in 2021 beer importing busines are listed below
+B) Location and distribution of highest shares in 2021 beer importing business are listed below
 ![map](https://github.com/ddgae2/web_scrape/blob/branch3/beer_distrubtion.png) <br>
 B1) Other distribution business can be analyzed in https://www.nbwa.org/resources/industry-fast-facts